Toshinaki/MATLAB_PTB_Questionnaire/README.md

 ### Gamepad:
 1. B to make choice
-2. LB, RB to travel among questions
-3. Up, Down (or Left, Right for likert) to select answer
+2. Left stick -- hold it to up or down to select questions; hold it left or right to select answers; hold still for quick navigation

 ## Todo: